hieunguyen1053/ViNLP/README.md

 # ViNLP

-All task are trained on VLSP2013 and VLSP2016
+All tasks are trained on VLSP2013 and VLSP2016

 ## Installation